ioannis1/pg_compiler/README.md

     it will be installed.

 Post-conditions:
-  -  ~postgres/dist-pg is symlinked to the installed postgres binaries
+  - Symbolic link ~postgres/dist-pg points to the installed postgres binaries
-  - created directories /var/log/postgres ~postgres/src
+  - Created directories /var/log/postgres ~postgres/src
   - Installed postgres binaries to target directory
   - Postgres documentation is absent
-  - installed  specified  extensions.
+  - Installed  specified  extensions.
   - Directories for github sources are created under directory ~postgres/src/